 CNA / NNOC Scholarships

-CNA-NNOC offers the following scholarship awards for each academic year.
-Applications are posted on the website on May 1st of each year, and completed applications are due by August 1.
-Funds to awardees are distributed each fall from the California Nurses Foundation, a 501(c)3 organization.
+CNA-NNOC is offering the following scholarship awards for the 2015/2016 academic year.
+Applications are posted on the website starting May 1, 2015 and completed applications are due by August 1, 2015.
+Funds to awardees are distributed in the fall from the California Nurses Foundation, a 501(c)3 organization.

-The Region 1 Scholarship Program was established in 1927 by members of the Alameda County Nurses Association (now CNA-NNOC Region 1), to benefit members of Region 1 who are enrolled in formal education programs, attending educational conferences or classes, or engaged in health educational efforts in underserved communities.
+The Alameda County Scholarship Program was established in 1927 by members of the Alameda County Nurses Association to benefit members from Alameda County, CA who are enrolled in formal education programs, attending educational conferences or classes, or engaged in health educational efforts in underserved communities.

 REGION 10 GANNON SCHOLARSHIP